On-Page Optimization: The Complete Checklist 2026

 - No IDs or parameters: /products/red-dress instead of /products?id=12345

-Your URL structure should reflect the page hierarchy:
+Your URL structure should reflect the site hierarchy:

 A logical URL structure helps Google and users understand the relationship between pages.